buttonsbond/rfid_tray_bridge_chromispos/README.md

 Use the tray icon → Start with Windows to add/remove the app from your Startup folder.
 Works for both script and EXE versions.

 ## 📜 Changelog
+* v1.6-230126
+  * Seemingly for Chromis I don't need the sentinels, only applicable to magnetic stripe readers so have amended so we can skip sending them.
+I've left the functionality in just in case there is a use case for anyone else.
 * v1.6
   * the tray icons colour still not working
   * removed start with windows - wasn't working correctly - just add it to your startup folder on windows!